Efficient Exploration via First-Person Behavior Cloning Assisted Rapidly-Exploring Random Trees: Discussion

 \section{Discussion}

-} \edit{ When evaluated on challenging custom gym-minigrid environments, it was found that both H\edit{S}-RRT and CA-RRT were able to \edit{reach} more \edit{meaningful states when} compared to the baseline weighted RRT~\cite{zhan2018taking} algorithm.
-It does, however, remain possible to define more optimal hand-crafted weights, as we only chosen empirically.
-We showed that even with one human trajectory, the efficiency of exploration of a game's state space can be improved using CA-RRT.
-Using our method, developers could also target specific sections of the game for bug testing by initializing H\edit{S}-RRT with trajectories from those areas.}
+} \edit{ When evaluated on challenging custom gym-minigrid environments, it was found that CA-RRT was able to \edit{reach} more \edit{meaningful states when} compared to the baseline weighted RRT~\cite{zhan2018taking} algorithm. {Moreover, our approach was more general purpose and applicable to novel maps when compared to the HS-RRT baseline~\cite{chang2019reveal}.} It does, however, remain possible to define more optimal hand-crafted weights, as we only chosen empirically.
+We showed that even with one human trajectory, the efficiency of exploration of a game's state space can be improved using CA-RRT.}

 \edit{ However, there are several areas where CA-RRT falls short.
 First, real compute time: because our environments are very light, \edit{RRT iterations} are inexpensive.
 Further, since CA-RRT relies on a behavior cloning agent to produce action distributions at every step, using CA-RRT to explore may result in longer real compute time.
 In our experiments, when CA-RRT performed poorly, it took more than twice as long as RRT with hand-crafted weights running on a laptop.
 There are steps which can be taken that can reduce compute time (batch compute on GPU, store agent predictions, etc) which we have not yet explored.
 As the number of iterations correlates directly with the size of the tree computed, it is also possible that the cost of loading/saving all searched states becomes unsustainable.}